-- 51. Noting the United Kingdom's envisaged accession to the WTO Government Procurement Agreement (GPA), the envisaged partnership should provide for mutual opportunities in the Parties' respective public procurement markets based on the United Kingdom's access offer for accession to the GPA and beyond their commitments under the GPA in specific areas, without prejudice to their domestic rules to protect their essential security interests.
+- 54. Noting the United Kingdom's envisaged accession to the WTO Government Procurement Agreement (GPA), the envisaged partnership should provide for mutual opportunities in the Parties' respective public procurement markets based on the United Kingdom's access offer for accession to the GPA and beyond their commitments under the GPA in specific areas at all levels of government (including sub-central level), without prejudice to their domestic rules to protect their essential security interests.
 These areas should include relevant procurement not covered by the GPA such as procurement in the utilities sectors not covered under the GPA.
-National treatment should ensure treatment no less favourable than that accorded to locally-established suppliers or service providers. - 52.
-The envisaged partnership should commit the Parties to standards based on and going beyond those of the GPA ensuring transparency of market opportunities, public procurement rules, procedures and practices.
+National treatment should ensure treatment no less favourable than that accorded to locally-established suppliers or service providers. - 55.
+The envisaged partnership should commit the Parties to standards based on and going beyond those of the GPA ensuring transparency of market opportunities, public procurement rules, procedures and practices as well as sustainable procurement.
 Building on these standards, the envisaged partnership should address the risk of arbitrary behaviour when awarding contracts, and make available effective and accessible remedies and review procedures, including before judicial authorities.